Kjøgegaarden, aerial view of the 1923 clay tile roof

 5. 2026

-103-year-old clay tile roof still in service. ~7M DKK in the bank.
+103-year-old clay tile roof still in operation. ~7M DKK in the bank.

-M7 indicates the order of magnitude of the potential reactive exposure — the deferred capital that would escalate into cascade damage if no maintenance were performed.
+M7 indicates the potential reactive exposure — the deferred capital that would escalate into cascade damage if no maintenance were performed.
 It is not a bill to be paid all at once.

 Point in timeDeferred capitalChangeNotes